smart-data-models/dataModel.Aquaculture/Feeder/doc/spec_IT.md

       x-ngsi:
         type: Property
     type:
-      description: 'NGSI Entity Type.
-It has to be Feeder'
+      description: NGSI Entity Type.
+It has to be Feeder
       enum:
         - Feeder
       type: string